 - Repeatedly calling with no legitimate conversation

-- Repeatedly calling at inconvenient hours to invade privacy or interfere with someone enjoyment
+- Calling over and over at inconvenient hours to invade privacy or interfere with someone enjoyment

 - Repeatedly insulting, taunting, challenging, or offensively communicating with someone to provoke a violent or disorderly response.